-It considers monthly management accounts; annual financial statements; and budgets and financial regulations prior to their recommendation for Corporation approval.
+It considers monthly management accounts; annual financial statements; and budgets and financial regulations prior to their recommendation to Corporation for approval.

 Quality and Standards Committee

 The Quality and Standards Committee comprises of eight members including the Principal.
 The Committee normally meets three times a year, once per College term.